vthapa000/Kotlin-Projects/Camera2_sample/README.md

 **Currently this has limited features**
 **1. Open app and capture pics using both back and front camera**

-**2. Object detection feature which is powered by SSD MobileNet v1 model with labels og 90 objects**
+**2. Object detection feature which is powered by a very light -weight SSD MobileNet v1 model with labels of 90 objects**

 Note: Pictures captured will be stored in DCIM folder